-ABM applicants are welcome to speak with the Director of Graduate Programs if they wish, but are not required to do so.
+At this exploratory stage, prospective ABM applicants are welcome to speak with the Director of Graduate Programs if they wish, but are not required to do so.
 The standard advice given is that the ABM applicant should not underestimate the difficulty of graduate course work.
 It is common to expect a standard graduate course to take 50% more time (or even greater) than a standard undergraduate course.
 Any of

 If you decide the ABM program is the right path for you, you will apply like other applicants for Graduate School, with the following differences:

-ABM applicants complete a "Plan of Work" as part of the application; a fillable template is available here.
-You may use generic descriptions ("core course", "csc elective") in the template, or list specific CSC courses by number.
-The Plan of Work shows which courses will be double-counted, and that the applicant has a solid plan for completing the masters degree within a year of completing the bachelors.
-After preparing the PoW, sign, and get the signature of the Director of Undergraduate Advising.
-Scan the form and upload the resulting PDF file using the second “Other Documents” upload button that appears in the Personal Statement section of the online application.
-If you plan to include a resume, upload that as part of your personal statement using the first upload button that appears in the Personal Statement section.
+In consultation with the department's directors of undergraduate advising and the graduate program, ABM applicants complete an ABM Plan of Work" as part of the application; a fillable template is available here.
+You may use the generic descriptions "core course" and "elective" in the template, or list specific CSC courses by number.
+The Plan of Work shows which courses will be double-counted, and that the applicant has a solid plan for completing the master's degree within a year of completing the bachelor's.
+After preparing the plan, sign it yourself and get the approval and signature of both CSC's Director of Undergraduate Advising and Director of Graduate Programs.